Hoyasumii/avengers-endgame/README.md

 [Thanos (2014) makes sure Nebula cannot travel back to 2023.
 Nebula is stuck in 2014.]

 NEBULA: No!
 He knows!
 [Runs back to the ship and gets on the comms.]
 Barton?
-Barton, com
+Barton, come